sumandeyofficial/PlasmaInstabilityLoss/README.md

 # 5. Update the Build Configuration

 Return to the main CRPropa directory and open "CMakeLists.txt".
-Add the following line (once, alongside other interaction modules):
+Add the following line once, alongside other interaction modules:

 `src/module/PlasmaInstabilityLoss.cpp`